yoelhor/aad-b2c-tools/README.md

     "Name": "Production",
     "Production": true,
     "Tenant": "your-tenant.onmicrosoft.com",
+    "PolicySettings" : {
       "IdentityExperienceFrameworkAppId": "Your AD app Id",
       "ProxyIdentityExperienceFrameworkAppId": "Your AD Proxy app Id",
       "FacebookAppId": "0",
       "MicrosoftAppId": "0",
       "GoogleAppId": "0",
-    "RESTApiServer": "The location of your REST API", "HTMLPagesServer": "The location of your HTML page layout files" }]
+      "RESTApiServer": "The location of your REST API", "HTMLPagesServer": "The location of your HTML page layout files" }
+  }]
 }
 ```